holmesb/cluster-api-provider-proxmox/docs/advanced-setups.md

 If you set `.spec.storage` on a `ProxmoxMachine`, or `storage` on an additional volume, that value is used as-is for cloning and volume creation.
 In that case, no automatic storage selection is performed.

-#### Automatic storage selection (boot volume)
+#### Automatic storage selection (overview)

-If no storage is specified at machine level (`.spec.storage` empty) and the clone is selected via tags (`templateSelector`), the provider will:
+If no storage is specified at machine level (`.spec.storage` empty) and no per-volume `storage` is set, the provider will:

-1. First, select a node for the VM using the existing scheduler (memory and replica-aware behaviour described earlier in this document).
+1. Select a node for the VM using the existing scheduler (memory- and replica-aware behaviour described earlier in this document).
-2. Then, on that node, query all storage pools and filter to those which are:
+2. On that node, list all storages and filter to pools that are:
     * enabled and active,
     * not shared (`shared=false`),
     * and whose `content` includes `images`.

-From the remaining local pools:

-* If there is more than one candidate, the **boot volume** (clone storage) is placed on the pool with the **second-highest** free space (`avail`).
-* If there is only one candidate, the boot volume uses that pool.

-This keeps the “largest” pool primarily available for data / additional volumes where possible.
+3. For each candidate pool, compute an **effective free capacity**:
+   * Start from the pool's *virtual* free capacity (derived from Proxmox storage content, e.g. thin-provisioned backends) when available, otherwise fall back to the pool's reported free bytes (`avail`).
+   * Subtract the sizes of auto-selected additional volumes from **other** `ProxmoxMachine`s on the same node that:
+     * are not Ready yet,
+     * have their persisted `status.storageSelection.additionalStorage` set to that pool, and
+     * do not override storage at machine or volume level.
+   * This behaves like a "soft reservation" so that new machines are biased towards pools that are not already committed to large additional volumes from other pending machines.
+4. Derive a **boot storage** pool and an **additional storage** pool for that machine. **boot storage** pool and an **additional storage** pool for that machine.

+This storage selection is **persisted per `ProxmoxMachine`** in its status.
+As long as the VM stays on the same node and the disks spec does not change, the same boot/additional pools are reused across reconciles for that machine, even if other machines are created and storage utilisation changes.

+If no eligible pools are found, storage selection fails and the machine reconcile will surface an error.

 #### Automatic storage selection (additional volumes)